dejourford/azure_web_app/README.md

 <hr>

-Repeat process for Staging and Production environments, then connect Microsoft Defender for Cloud and Microsoft Sentinel to each environment.
+Repeat process for Staging and Production environments, then connect Microsoft Defender for Endpoint and Microsoft Sentinel to each environment.

 <div align=center>
     <img src="images/defender_for_cloud.png" alt="defender for cloud" width=800/><br />